David V. Picker

 David Victor Picker (May 14, 1931 – April 20, 2019) was an American motion picture executive and producer, working in the film industry for more than forty years.
 He served as president and chief executive officer for United Artists, Paramount, Lorimar, and Columbia Pictures before becoming an independent producer.
 Picker was a member of the Writers Guild of America East, a member the Producers Guild of America, and he was Chairman Emeritus of the Producers Guild of America East.
 Picker's memoir about his career in the film industry, Musts, Maybes and Nevers, was released in 2013.

 Early life

 Picker was born to a Jewish family on May 14, 1931, in New York City.
 He was the son of Sylvia (Moses) and Eugene Picker, a one-time president of Loews Theatres and president of the National Association of Theatre Owners, executive of Trans-Lux and vice-president of United Artists.
 He attended Dartmouth College and graduated with a Bachelor of Arts degree in 1953.

 Film career

 1950s–1969

 Picker began his movie career at United Artists in 1956, working in advertising and publicity.
 By 1961 he was an assistant to Arthur Krim, the president.
+In 1962, at age 31, he was named head of marketing and production at UA.
 Picker helped bring Tom Jones to United Artists in 1963.
 The film received four Academy Awards, including Best Picture and Best Director for Tony Richardson.
 In 1964, Picker accepted the award on behalf of Tony Richardson, who was not in attendance.
 By the late 1960s, Picker was managing United Artists Records.